 Before a voluntary withdrawal may be authorized, a dependent student should have a parent or guardian confirm that the academic and financial consequences of such action are understood.
-This confirmation may be given in writing or orally, but must be received by the Associate Provost before the withdrawal can be granted.
+This confirmation may be given in writing or orally, but must be received by the Director of Student Success before the withdrawal can be granted.